EeBbHh/wristwatch/README.md

 ![ScreenShot](pbV3solder.jpg)

 Prototype 4a board screenshots.
-New 1.28 new FPC.
+New 1.28 new FPC and QTpy dock.
 Pre and post solder.

 Prototype 4b board screenshots.
 New 1.09 new FPC.
-Pre and post solder.

-Prototype 5 board screenshots.
-QTpy dock in connectors out.
-Pre and post solder.

-Prototype 6 board screenshots.
-PCB reorg for case.
 Pre and post solder.